KxSystems/docs/docs/interfaces/java-client-for-q.md

 ---
-title: Using Java with kdb+
+title: Using Java with kdb+ – Interfaces – kdb+ and q documentation
 description: How to enable a Java client to query kdb+, subscribe to a kdb+ publisher, and publish to a kdb+ consumer
 hero: <i class="fab fa-superpowers"></i> Fusion for Kdb+
 keywords: fusion, interface, java, kdb+, q